-Embodied Psychotherapy follows a humanistic, relational approach with a focus on the mind-body connection.
+Embodied Psychotherapy follows a humanistic, relational approach with a focus on the body-mind connection.

-I am interested in you and what you bring to the space, and how we can creatively explore and discover areas of thought (what we think), feeling (how we feel) and sensation (our experiences inside of us) through embodiment and relationship.
+I am interested in you, and what you bring to the space, and how we can explore your thoughts, feelings and behaviours through embodiment and the 'person to person' relationship.

-I am influenced by the relational psychoanalytic and humanistic schools as well as process-orientated psychology so this guides me in my thinking, and helps me to understand how you may be experiencing the world.
+My interventions and interpretations are influenced by humanistic psychotherapy with a special emphasis on the person-centred approach, relational approaches and process-oriented psychology.
+This guides me in my thinking, and helps me to understand how you may be experiencing the world.

 Download a PDF copy of my flyer here.

-I am experienced in supporting people with difficulties and problems relating to:
+I work with people experiencing a range of difficulties and problems relating to:

 -